SnowyMouse/serpent/README.md

 parameters.
 Therefore, globals must be used.

 ### If statements
-If/else(if) statements can be defined with the following syntax:
+If/else(if) statements can be used with the following syntax:

 ```
 if <expression> [...] [elseif <expression> [...] ...] [else [...]] end